professorbk/professorbk.github.io/_posts/2024-02-08-table-tennis-competitive-mentality.md

 ## Conclusion

 Competitive Table Tennis is fun, challenging, rewarding, and at the same time can be brutal, toxic, and demoralized.
 However, at the end of the day, no matter if I win or lose, I always shake the hand of my opponents and I smile (to them and to myself too; not all the time though, especially when I lose).
 Having fun, getting better, while making some good friends/frenemies.
-That is my way with this Table Tennis.
+That is my way with Sports in general and Table Tennis in specifc.